dmurph/notes/LearningAboutLearning.md

 go for a walk, take a shower, drift off to sleep.

 ## Memory
- * Working memory - can hold 4 chunks, have to keep refreshing it, short term, mostly in frontal cortex
+ * Working memory - can hold 4 chunks, have to keep refreshing it, short term, mostly in frontal cortex.
+Thinks can fall out.
  * Long term memory - present throughout the brain, tons of it, working memory has hooks into long term memory to recall chunks.
+Might need to have an occasional repetition over multiple days.

 ## Sleep
  * Sleep is very important.
 Clears toxins from brain, strengthens new neural pathways, works on complex pathways, erases unneeded pathways.
  * Optimal learning takes place over several days, where each review strengthens the new neural pathways - be it memory or abstract thinking.
+ * Strengthens long term memory.

 ## Interview with Dr. Terrence Sejnowski